 I am greatly inspired by dynamic women like Angela Davis, who like Sojourner Truth and others, boldly fought with the double-edged sword of rights for women and freedom for African-Americans!
 Because of such extensive bravery, I can advocate for education and children without having to risk our lives to do so!
 Davis promoted “Power to All People” while speaking Truth to Power!
 Learning more about Dr. Angela Davis’s struggle and legacy is still relevant to understanding our own, past, present and potential future!
 This allows true advocacy to intersect with bold activism.
 I believe she said it best, “I think the importance of doing activist work is precisely because it allows you to give back and to consider yourself not as a single individual who may have achieved whatever but to be a part of an ongoing historical movement.”
 Learn more about the Free Angela Davis Blog Contest.

-Brenda is an active leader in the schools, church and the community.
+Brenda is an education advocate and has been an active leader in the schools, church and community.
 She is a National PTA Social Media Ambassador and was a Panelist on NBC's Education Nation in New York City, "Stepping Up: The Power of a Parent Advocate," for Parenting Magazine.
 Brenda was honored by the U. S. Department of Education and the White House as a “Champion of Change” for educational advocacy.
 She is Parenting Magazine’s Mom Congress-Kentucky delegate and a recipient of Knowledge Universe-KinderCare’s Education Achievement Award!
 (See Parenting Magazine’s, “The Power and Potential of Parent Advocates,“ and one of Brenda’s articles, “Changing Us, Changes Them.“) Some of her services include: District PTA President and State PTA Board; Education Commissioner's Steering Committee for Teacher Effectiveness.
 She is a former regional President, Gifted Education; Summer Camp Creator/Director; Church Youth Director; Vacation Bible School Director; Prichard Committee’s Commonwealth of Institute for Parent Leadership (CIPL) Fellow; School Based Decision Making; Employability Skills Consultant to prison & colleges; Television Special host and more.

 Also, Follow Brenda on Twitter @bdrumartin.
 Disclaimer: Use sites, blogs, information or links at your own risk.